mlogic/yan-common/README.rst

 * os/{daily-health-monitor.sh,enable-health-monitors.yaml}: Handy
   script for checking system health that should be run daily on servers and sending out emails.
+* os/fileset_par2.py: create par2 files recursively for a set of files.
 * os/git-compare-remote.sh: Check if a git-repo against its remote branch.
 * os/if-bytes-warn.sh: Check the bytes sent from all NICs and sent a